kengonakajima/CCDK/docs/Setup.en.md

 ![](images/sds_one_to_one_stream_work.png)

 Close the ShinraClient and press the [Stop] button on the SDS to end the test.
+To close the ShinraClient window, you keep Alt key pressed and then press F4 key.

 <B>Step 5 - Perform validation tests on the N:N skeleton program with video streaming enabled</B>